MatAravena/VerivoxTest/README.md

 # VerivoxTest
 <br />
+For more details, see the [Project Documentation](#https://github.com/MatAravena/VerivoxTest/blob/main/Developing%20an%20Angular%20Application%20for%20Comparing%20Electricity%20Tariffs.pdf)
+For more details, see the [Project Documentation](#"https://github.com/MatAravena/VerivoxTest/blob/main/Developing%20an%20Angular%20Application%20for%20Comparing%20Electricity%20Tariffs.pdf")
+For more details, see the [Project Documentation]("https://github.com/MatAravena/VerivoxTest/blob/main/Developing%20an%20Angular%20Application%20for%20Comparing%20Electricity%20Tariffs.pdf")
-For more details, see the [Project Documentation](#https://github.com/MatAravena/VerivoxTest/blob/main/Developing%20an%20Angular%20Application%20for%20Comparing%20Electricity%20Tariffs.pdf).
+For more details, see the [Project Documentation](https://github.com/MatAravena/VerivoxTest/blob/main/Developing%20an%20Angular%20Application%20for%20Comparing%20Electricity%20Tariffs.pdf)
 <a href="/MatAravena/VerivoxTest/blob/main/Developing%20an%20Angular%20Application%20for%20Comparing%20Electricity%20Tariffs.pdf" target="_blank">PDF.</a>

 <br />